Birthroot Midwifery, Dawn Finney CPM Columbia, Missouri

 For the first month, your postpartum visits will be in your home.
 The first visit involves two newborn tests: the Newborn Metabolic Screening and the Critical Congenital Heart Disease screening both of which must occur after 24 hours to insure accurate results.
 If you need breastfeeding or other assistance before 24 hours, your midwife will come when needed and then follow up sometime after 24 hours to perform the tests.
 Regular postpartum visits after these initial contacts are around day three, one week, two weeks, and one month.
 A six week visit is optional and is at the midwife's home.
 If at any point in your postpartum time you require more breastfeeding support or more frequent visits for any particular concerns, we will come see you as often as needed.
 Postpartum care is concluded at six weeks.

 This is a very basic overview of midwifery care.
 There is so much more to share!
 Please make an appointment for an interview to explore this option and have a more in-depth conversation tailored to your specific questions and concerns.

-For most families, the fee for midwifery care and home birth are an out-of-pocket expense.
+When we meet for the free interview appointment, we have a thorough conversation about fees, payment plans, and financial policies.
+For most families, the fee for midwifery care and home birth are an out-of-pocket expense and families will need to plan ahead for the payment of these services.
 At this time, care provided by CPMs is not always covered by insurance companies, and I do not submit invoices directly to insurance companies.
 However, once payment for care is concluded, I can write a receipt that clients can submit to their companies to try to get reimbursed.
 Some insurance companies will reimburse clients at an out-of-network rate for some of the care, and some cost-sharing programs will cover the fee entirely.
 It is worth inquiring of your company what it will cover.
 It is also worth considering that for some plans, the deductible you would pay for a hospital birth is about the same, if not more, than the midwifery fee.